 Beginning January 1, 2004, the CPBAs became subject to OFO noncompliance charges.
 This significantly altered the impact of CPBAs on system operations during OFO events.
-Because of the financial incentive to comply with the OFO balancing obligations, the CPBAs did not adversely contribute to operational imbalances on OFO days during the quarter.
+Because of the financial incentive to comply with the OFO balancing obligations, the CPBAs did not adversely contribute to operational imbalances on OFO days.